vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 barcodefile: "barcodes.tab"
 ```
-Consider the [CITE-seq-Count](https://hoohm.github.io/CITE-seq-Count/) manual for more information on parameter settings

 ##### Data preparation for scRNA post-processing with Seurat
 The seq2science scRNA workflow provides the option to automatically prepare S4 Seurat objects from kb or CITE-seq-Count workflow output.